MM-MikeM/techchefmm-flask-ml-service/README.md

 - ### Flask starter code: [LINK](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/tree/master/C2-AgileDevelopmentwithAzure/project/starter_files)
 - ### Locust installation: [LINK](https://docs.locust.io/en/stable/installation.html) (***for this project, will be installed by the Makefile***)

 ### Use this project to get an idea of how to build a GitHub repository with scaffolding to perform Continuous Integration and Continuous Delivery.
-The project uses GitHub Actions with Makefile, requirements.txt files, and application code to perform Continuous Integration and Azure Pipelines to enable Continuous Delivery to Azure App Service to deploy a Machine Learning Microservice API. ####
+The project uses GitHub Actions with Makefile, requirements.txt files, and application code to perform Continuous Integration and Azure Pipelines to enable Continuous Delivery to Azure App Service to deploy a Machine Learning Microservice API.
+[YouTube Video Explanation/Demo](https://youtu.be/lVy-PfC2cec) ####

 ### The project uses a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, and teacher-to-pupil ratios.
 Information about the data, which was initially taken from Kaggle, is on [the data source site](https://www.kaggle.com/c/boston-housing).
 This project serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling. ####